Our Partner Churches

 tacquard@sbcglobal.net

-In 2008 Trinity-Klein was invited by Salem Lutheran to join them on a mission adventure to Kenya using the proven missions model of Great Commandment/Great Commission ministries.
-Feeling God’s calling, it only took one trip for the mission vision to take hold at Trinity, and with congregational support, we have been off to Kenya ever since.
-God has blessed the program and the missional outreach both in Kenya and at home.
+In 2008 Salem Lutheran invited Trinity-Klein on a Kenya mission using the Great Commandment/Great Commission model.
+After one trip the vision took hold; with congregational support we’ve returned to Kenya ever since.
+God has blessed the program and its outreach both there and at home.

 Richard and Marilyn Lynch